ucsb-cs148-f21/project-t03-fitnessguru/README.md

 To install and deploy the app, follow the instructions here: https://github.com/ucsb-cs148-f21/project-t03-fitnessguru/blob/main/docs/DEPLOY.md

-# Current Deployment
+# Main Deployment

-To check out our most recent deployment of the app, visit the link here: https://fitness-guru-deployment.herokuapp.com/
+To check out our most recent deployment of the app, visit the link here: https://fitness-guru-main.herokuapp.com/

 # Dependencies